Skip to main content

 The children's superhero series, Mighty Morphin' Power Rangers,

 reached its 30th anniversary this year, and the "Power Rangers" franchise has seen a few dozen reincarnations during that time.
-The series has canvassed everything from dinosaurs to ninjas to more dinosaurs to alien police officers to even more dinosaurs, but through it all the franchise has predictably covered a very specific demographic, that being the "boys under 10" market.
+The series has canvassed everything from dinosaurs to ninjas to more dinosaurs to racecars imbued with the spirits of living animals to even more dinosaurs, but through it all the franchise has predictably covered a very specific demographic, that being the "boys under 10" market.

-The "Power Rangers" property had also been previously adapted into film, once in 1995 and again in 1997, and both films carried the casts from the television shows and courted the same market.
-So the idea of a "Power Rangers" movie already existed in the minds of the public as an extension of the children's show and all that entails.
-And so, when headlines started dropping about “hardcore” film reboot for grown-up viewers, the idea was interesting only insofar as it provided the internet with material ready to be shipped to the likes of Honest Trailers and CinemaSins.
+The "Power Rangers" property had also been previously adapted into film, once in 1995 and again in 1997.
+Both films carried the casts from the television shows and courted the same market.
+So, the idea of a "Power Rangers" movie already existed in the minds of the public as an extension of the children's show and all that entails.
+And so, when headlines started dropping about a “hardcore” film reboot for grown-up viewers, the idea was interesting only insofar as it provided the internet with material ready to be shipped to the likes of Honest Trailers and CinemaSins.

 All films of this make owe some of their woes to Michael Bay and how his “Transformers” movies ratified a certain narrative about established IP marketed toward children being regeared for viable 21st century cinematic property for adult viewers.
 In response to the unstoppable box office conquest of said films, audiences developed a sort of critical immunity not just to Michael Bay and his army of decepticons, but of any movie that casually resembled his films.
 News of a "Power Rangers" reboot gave a lot of viewers PTSD, and they put up their defense mechanisms—they would NOT be fooled by another hardcore reboot of a late 80s/early 90s children’s program with giant alien robots.
 It’s kind of like how the backlash against the Jurassic World movies is more the internet rebelling against the landscape in which said films are greenlit rather than against the merits of the films.